matrix-org/matrix-spec-proposals/proposals/????-muid-verification.md

-# MSC0000: Matrix user id verification for thrid parties
+# MSC0000: Matrix user id verification for third parties

 If you want to sign-up for a service which wants to have a guaranteed contact way, the current standard process is to send a verification code or link to the user.
 A similar method is used for so-called 'Magic links'.
 But this method is heavily flawed, since it requires you to change the app and for verification codes to copy the code.
 Finally you need to delete the message.
 This proposal should simplify this process with minimal effort for the websites using this method.